therealthapa/case2024-multimodal-hate/README.md

 A link for testing data is provided at: https://drive.google.com/drive/folders/1DIVebYypb2x9RJjoSeOmr5yEm5rCXt54

+The gold labels for testing data can be found at: https://drive.google.com/drive/folders/10S6gmC90bXNQTpjAJeqY6vqU1fwEv8Uq

 ## Dataset ##
 All the images have a unique identifier called "index".
 The labels for training data are organized in the folder provided.
 For evaluation and testing, the submission format is mentioned below.